opensearch-project/documentation-website/_search-plugins/knn/knn-index.md

 If memory is not a concern, HNSW offers a strong query latency/query quality trade-off.

-If you want to use less memory and index faster than HNSW while maintaining similar query quality, you should evaluate IVF.
+If you want to use less memory and increase indexing speed as compared to HNSW while maintaining similar query quality, you should evaluate IVF.

 If memory is a concern, consider adding a PQ encoder to your HNSW or IVF index.
 Because PQ is a lossy encoding, query quality will drop.